rishavanand/hasura-telegram-bitcoin-tracking-bot/README.md

 # Building a Telegram Bot on Hasura

-This readme is about getting a Bitcoin Rate Tracking Telegram Bot to run on Hasura as quick as possible.
+This readme is about getting a Bitcoin Rate Tracking Telegram Bot to run with Hasura as quick as possible.
 This bot is also integrated with API from https://coindesk.com.
 Each command will have a description telling you what it does and also be sometimes accompanied by screenshots so that you know you are heading in the right direction.

 There will also be links to provide you with more information on a topic.
 Do remember to follow them.